Friday, July 25, 2025

 Sultan: A Memoir Wasim Akram with Gideon Haigh

 Although I'm a bit of a sports buff, I've never read an autobiography based on a sportsperson.
-My first so far been insightful.
-Wasim Akram was an all-time great of the game, and you can only imagine how better his already impressive record would be if he had a few more decent slip fielders at the time, especially during his early career.
+My first so far has been insightful.
+Wasim Akram was an all-time cricket great, and you can only imagine how better his already impressive record would be if he had a few more decent slip fielders at the time, especially during his early career.
 Akram openly discusses issues of disruption within a national team rife with personality clashes and politics, along with addressing accusations of ball tampering.
-Imran Kahn is portrayed as a heroic Godlike figure.
-Without being an expert on Pakistani politics, I can only say is Imran's present day incarceration seems incredulous.
-The memoir also takes me back to my high school era when we we were all glued to the ODI World Cup in Australia and New Zealand, when a tremendously colourful and talented Pakistani team eventuated triumphant.
+Imran Khan is portrayed as a heroic godlike figure.
+Without being an expert on Pakistani politics, I can only say Imran's present day incarceration seems incredulous.
+The memoir also takes me back to my high school era when we were all glued to the ODI World Cup in Australia and New Zealand, when a tremendously colourful and talented Pakistani team eventuated triumphant.

-And some Byzantine history dealing with the various socio-cultural groups of the era.
+And lastly, some Byzantine history dealing with the various socio-cultural groups of the era.

 Other Writing News: A new story out soonish.
 I'll keep you updated.